Seattle Children’s nurses new contract brings ‘unprecedented’ raises

-Seattle Children’s nurses on Thursday night voted to approve a new three-year contract that includes historic raises over the next year, particularly for newly graduated nurses.
+Seattle Children’s nurses on Thursday night voted to approve a new three-year contract that includes significant raises over the next year, particularly for newly graduated nurses.

 The new Children’s contract is a result of 12 bargaining sessions, an informational picket and hundreds of hours of negotiation, as hospital nurses fought for higher wages, more generous leaves of absence and clearer language around meal and rest breaks.
 The vote to approve passed “overwhelmingly,” said Bobbi Nodell, spokesperson for the Washington State Nurses Association, which represents Children’s nurses.